Alexander van Elsas’s Weblog on new media & technologies and their effect on social behavior

 About me

-Hi, my name is Alexander van Elsas, I am 39 years old, married and have 4 children.
+Hi, my name is Alexander van Elsas, I am a married geek and have 4 children.

 I am especially interested in the adoption of new (media, mobile, Internet) technologies by its users.
 In my blog I tend to write from a user centric point of view.
-If interested you can follow me on this blog , on twitter or Friendfeed.
+If interested you can follow me on this blog , on twitter or find me on facebook.
 I’m a big fan of interaction, so I always try to reply to comments on my blog.

-Right now I’m CEO of Glubble, a startup that is responsible for the new Glubble for Families service, a unique Family browser that connects families including small children online.
-Glubble provides children a safe and fun experience on the web and provides families a private family page where they can send each other messages, share photos and create family events.
-Glubble has been downloaded more than 700.000 times and is now used in more than 125 countries worldwide.
+Before that I used to be CEO of Glubble, a startup that was responsible for the Glubble for Families service, a unique Family browser that connects families including small children online.
+Glubble provided children a safe and fun experience on the web and provides families a private family page where they can send each other messages, share photos and create family events.
+Glubble has been downloaded more than 800.000 times and was used in more than 125 countries worldwide.
+Unfortunately it ceased to exist.

 The past years I have also been working in the field of social media technology advising several companies on their Web 2.0 strategy and initiatives.

 In a previous life I got myself a PhD in the field of computer science meeting Industrial Design (Delft Technical University: FreeForm Displacement Features in Conceptual Shape Design).
 After getting my PhD I went to work at the research lab of KPN, the Royal Dutch Telecommunications company in the Netherlands.
-I have worked there in many projects on technology/service development projects.
+I have worked there in many projects on technology/service development.
+I also have worked in the mobile field and was involved in the technical and commercial roll-out of UMTS in the Netherlands for KPN.

 So you think that there’s a future in voice recognition, past English?
 It’s already difficult to translate preloaded text correctly into other languages, let alone automatic voice to text recognition in multiple languages, especially for mobiles.
 I know they have voice to text to quickly find a contact/action that’s written on a phone/phonebook… but I don’t really think, at this point in time, that voice to text is logical for global use.